open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 The following changes were made to MetricReader-related APIs:

 - removed `MeterProvider.addMetricReader()` -> use the `readers` constructor option
+- new `IMetricReader` interface -> This is preferred to the `MetricReader` abstract class.
+The `MeterProviderOptions` `readers` constructor option now uses this slightly narrower type.
-- extract `IMetricReader` interface -> If you accept `MetricReader` in your public interface, prefer accepting the more general `IMetricReader` type instead to avoid unintentional breaking changes.
+  - If you accept `MetricReader` in your public interface, prefer accepting the more general `IMetricReader` type instead to avoid unintentional breaking changes.

 > [!NOTE]
 > Related issues and PRs: